Get free shipping on all orders - Ends Sunday!

 How common is osteosarcoma in dogs?

 Osteosarcoma is less common in cats and puppies than in adult dogs.
-The disease occurs rarely in cats, and while it affects young dogs, it is predominantly a disease visible in middle-aged to older dogs.
+This cancer occurs rarely in cats, and while it affects young dogs, it is predominantly visible in middle-aged to older dogs.

 What are the common locations for osteosarcoma in dogs?

-Dog elbow cancer is osteosarcoma affecting the elbow joint, which causes noticeable swelling and pain.
+Dog elbow cancer is osteosarcoma affecting the elbow joint, which causes noticeable enlargement and discomfort.
 Osteosarcoma develops in other bones, including the ribs, pelvis, and vertebrae, although this is less common.

 Which breeds are more prone to developing osteosarcoma?